aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

 - entity.`flip` is reset to flip
 - entity.`overrideflip` is reset to false
 - 0.15 seconds are yielded
-- If randomposafter is true, an attempt with be made to change the enemy party member's `position` by generating a 50/50 random position between `Ground` and `Flying`.
+- If randomposafter is true, an attempt with be made to change the enemy party member's [position](../../Actors%20states/BattlePosition.md) by generating a 50/50 random position between `Ground` and `Flying`.
 If the position changed from its previous one, the following is performed (in either cases, entity.`oldid` is reset to -1 after):
-    - If the new enemy party member's `position` is `Ground`:
+    - If the new enemy party member's [position](../../Actors%20states/BattlePosition.md) is `Ground`:
         - As long as entity.`height` is higher than entity.`minheight`, the `Fall` AnimationClip is played on entity.`anim` followed by entity.`height` being decreased by 0.075 of the game's frametime followed by a frame yield
         - entity.`onground` is set to true
         - entity.`height` is set to entity.`minheight`
         - entity.[animstate](../../../Entities/EntityControl/Animations/animstate.md) is set to its `basestate`
         - A frame is yielded
         - If the entity.`originalid` isn't the `BeeBot` [animids](../../../Enums%20and%20IDs/AnimIDs.md), entity.`basestate` in enum string format is played on entity.`anim` (this implies entity.`basestate` must be a [predefind animation](../../../Entities/EntityControl/Animations/animstate.md#predefined-animations-names))
-    - Otherwise (the new `position` is `Flying`):
+    - Otherwise (the new [position](../../Actors%20states/BattlePosition.md) is `Flying`):
         - `Idlef` is played on entity.`anim`
         - All frames are yielded while entity.`height` is less than 1.9 (entity.`height` is increased by 0.075 of the game's frametime each time before the frame yield)
         - entity.`bobrange` is reset to entity.`startbf`
         - entity.`bobspeed` is reset to entity.`startbs`
         - entity.`height` is set to 2.0
     - [UpdateAnimSpecific](../../../Entities/EntityControl/Animations/AnimSpecific.md#updateanimspecific) is called on the entity
-- If the entity has the `Player` tag:
+- If the entity has the `Player` tag (this is a player party member):
-    - If usedtp is above 0, nocharm is false and `currentaction` isn't `ItemList` (meaning a skill was used that had a paid cost to it while healing charms aren't disallowed):
+    - If usedtp is above 0, nocharm is false and [currentaction](../../Player%20UI/Pick.md) isn't `ItemList` (meaning a skill was used that had a paid cost to it while healing charms aren't disallowed):
         - [flagvar](../../../Flags%20arrays/flagvar.md) 1 is set to usedtp / 2 clamped from 1 to usedtp (the integer division floors implicitly)
         - `checkingdead` is set to a new [UseCharm](../UseCharm.md) call with the type being `HealTP` which heals for the amoutn set to flagvar 1 just before
         - All frames are yielded while `checkingdead` is in progress
-    - `playerdata[currentturn]`'s `tired` is incremented if `currentaction` isn't `ItemList` and actionid is not among the following (these are all the team moves, the reason they are exempted from exhaustion is because their individual action logic already took care of incremented the proper `tired` fields so this would have been a second, unwanted increment):
+    - `playerdata[currentturn]`'s `tired` is incremented if [currentaction](../../Player%20UI/Pick.md) isn't `ItemList` and actionid is not among the following (these are all the team moves, the reason they are exempted from exhaustion is because their individual action logic already took care of incremented the proper `tired` fields so this would have been a second, unwanted increment):
         - 5 (`BeeFly`)
-        - 26 (`IceBeemerang`)/
+        - 26 (`IceBeemerang`)
         - 27 (`IceDrill`)
         - 31 (`IceSphere`)
     - `playerdata[currentturn]`'s `tired` is incremented again if `turns` is 0 (meaning this is the first turn of the battle) while the `StrongStart` [medal](../../../Enums%20and%20IDs/Medal.md) is equipped
     - Unless `dontusecharge` is true, `playerdata[currentturn]`'s `charge` is reset to 0
     - [EndPlayerTurn](../EndPlayerTurn.md) is called
-    - `currentaction` is set to `BaseAction`
+    - [currentaction](../../Player%20UI/Pick.md) is set to `BaseAction`
     - `option` is set to `lastoption` (this restores the main vine menu's selection to whichever was the last one selected)
     - If [GetFreePlayerAmmount](../../Actors%20states/Player%20party%20members/GetFreePlayerAmmount.md) returns at least 1, [UpdateText](../../Visual%20rendering/UpdateText.md) is called
 - Otherwise, if `selfsacrifice` is false (the enemy party member didn't killed themselves during their action):
     - If the enemy party member had any `delayedcondition`:
         - All `delayedcondition` are processed.
 See the [delayed condition](../../Actors%20states/Delayed%20condition.md) documentation to learn more
         - If any `delayedcondition`'s processing caused a [condition](../../Actors%20states/Conditions.md) to be inflicted, the enemy party member's `cantmove` is set to 0 (EndEnemyTurn will later advance it making it 1 which means one actor turn needs to pass before an action is available)
-        - If the enemy party member's `position` is `Flying` while its `cantfall` is false, entity.`droproutine` is set to a new [Drop](../../../Entities/EntityControl/EntityControl%20Methods.md#drop) coroutine on the entity
+        - If the enemy party member's [position](../../Actors%20states/BattlePosition.md) is `Flying` while its [cantfall](../../Actors%20states/Enemy%20features.md#cantfall) is false, entity.`droproutine` is set to a new [Drop](../../../Entities/EntityControl/EntityControl%20Methods.md#drop) coroutine on the entity
         - 0.5 seconds are yielded
         - The enemy party member's `delayedcondition` is set to null
     - If nocharm is false (healing charms weren't disallowed):
         - `checkingdead` is set to a new [UseCharm](../UseCharm.md) call with the type being `HealHP`
         - All frames are yielded while `checkingdead` is in progress
-    - If the enemy party member was performaning a `hitaction`, `enemy` is set to false, giving control back to the player party
+    - If the enemy party member was performaning a [hitaction](../../Actors%20states/Enemy%20features.md#hitaction), `enemy` is set to false, giving control back to the player party
     - [EndEnemyTurn](../EndEnemyTurn.md) is called with the actionid
 - UpdateConditionIcons is called which calls UpdateConditionBubbles on all battleentity (all `playerdata` with right to false and all `enemydata` with `hp` above 0 with right to true)
 - If this isn't a `firststrike`: